livechat/dev-cli/README.md

+### ⚠️ DEPRECATED ⚠️

+This repository is archived and no longer maintained.
+Instead take a look at: https://github.com/livechat/developer-studio.

 # <img src="https://livechat.design/images/livechat/DIGITAL%20%28RGB%29/SVG/Mark_RGB_Orange.svg" widht="24px" height="24px" /> LiveChat Developer Console CLI

 > This project unlocks LiveChat Developer Console capabilities in form of easy to use CLI application.
 Additionally it allows for quick application bootstrap and project scaffolding.